-The Commission, in its January 1987 Revised Draft and the present guidelines, has moved closer to a "charge offense" system.
-The system is not, however, pure; it has a number of real elements.
-For one thing, the hundreds of overlapping and duplicative statutory provisions that make up the federal crimina! law have forced the Commission to write guidelines that are descriptive of generic conduct rather than tracking purely statutory language.
-For another, the guidelines, both through specific offense characteristics and adjustments, take account of a number of important, commonly occurring real offense elements such as role in the offense, the presence of a gun, or the amount of money actually taken.
+In its initial set of guidelines submitted to Congress in April 1987, the Commission moved closer to a charge offense system.
+This system, however, does contain a significant number of real offense elements.
+For one thing, the hundreds of overlapping and duplicative statutory provisions that make up the federal criminal law forced the Commission to write guidelines that are descriptive of generic conduct rather than guidelines that track purely statutory language.
+For another, the guidelines take account of a number of important, commonly occurring real offense elements such as role in the offense, the presence of a gun, or the amount of money actually taken, through alternative base offense levels, specific offense characteristics, cross references, and adjustments.